 The Lab 1 focus on the development of efficient CPU code by covering the programming principles that have a relevant impact on performance, such as cache usage, vectorisation and scalability of multithreaded algorithms.
-Use either compute-652-1 or compute-652-2 nodes, each with dual Intel Xeon E5-2670v2 @ 2.50GHz CPU, to measure code execution times.
+Submit jobs to the mei queue in SeARCH to measure code execution times, but be careful to always use the same node architecture (i.e., compute-6xx ou compute-7xx).